HandsomeStan/hello_world/README.md

-I like singing，dancing，rapping and playing basketball
+I like dancing，rapping and playing basketball